 I saw you standing there in the supermarket and I recognised you immediately, even though we had never met.
-Your painfully thin frame draping in clothes that were far too big yet to you still a comfort blanket of protection between you and the world.
+Your painfully thin frame draping in clothes that were far too big yet to you they were a comfort blanket of protection between yourself and the world.

 You were staring anxiously at a box of pastries in your hand as though you were willing them to spontaneously combust and remove the agonising choice that lay before you.
 You put it down, spun around and walked five paces before spinning back and picking it up again.
 You turned it over looking at the nutritional label again, praying for it to somehow change to reveal numbers that you could be okay with.